Molasses Crinkle Scones

 How are scones best served?

-Scones are typically served in America with butter, however, other countries serve scones with clotted cream and jam.
+America typically serves scones with butter.
+In other countries, however, it’s common to serve scones with clotted cream and jam.
 Without going into it, clotted cream isn’t served in American restaurants.
+I don’t judge, I’m just here to share recipes.

 Best served warm, slice the scone horizontally and slather with butter.
 Try my Apple Spice Butter, it was delicious on these scones.